Long-dated euro area yields set to end the week in middle of range

 Investors await the ECB meeting next Thursday, and the meeting of the Federal Reserve's Open Market Committee which ends next Wednesday.

-Focus will be on be whether ECB President Christine Lagarde reiterate that there is still more ground to cover to bring rates to sufficiently restrictive levels.
+The focus will be on whether ECB President Christine Lagarde reiterates that there is still more ground to cover to bring rates to sufficiently restrictive levels.

-Analysts expect Lagarde to provide "purely data-driven guidance" - which means not mentioning that more tightening is needed - or to stress conditionality and uncertainty in any comment about future policy.
+Analysts expect Lagarde to provide "purely data-driven guidance" - which means not mentioning that more tightening is needed - or to stress conditionality and uncertainty in comments about future policy.

-Germany's 2-year government bond yield DE2YT=RR, the most sensitive to expectations on policy rates, dropped one basis point to 3.25%.
+Germany's 2-year government bond yield DE2YT=RR, the most sensitive to expectations on policy rates, dropped 0.5 basis points (bps) to 3.25%.
 It was just 14 bps away from 3.393%, its highest level since October 2008, hit on July 6.

 ECB euro short-term rate (ESTR) forwards EUESTECBF=ICAP showed a peak in December 2023 at 3.9%, implying market expectations for a depo rate at 4% by year-end.